Pitt-JonesLab/Greenchip/SliderReadme.txt

 Slider Names: CHIPAREA1, CHIPAREA2, DYNAMICPOWER1, DYNAMICPOWER2, STATICPOWER1, STATICPOWER2,       DYNAMICMEMORYPOWER1, DYNAMICMEMORYPOWER2, STATICMEMORYPOWER1, STATICMEMORYPOWER2, IPC1, IPC2

-The names are case sensitive
+The names are NOT case sensitive

 Each new slider requires a new line and a new command call